manushakarre79/CODSOFT_TASKS/CODSOFT_TASKS/README.md

 An AI-based Tic Tac Toe game where the user plays against an AI opponent.

-The AI uses the **Minimax Algorithm** to find the best possible move.
+The AI uses the **Minimax Algorithm** to calculate the best possible move.

 ### Features:
 - Player vs AI gameplay